Pierre Renouvin: L'Armistice de Rethondes

+In the midst of the disastrous situation for the Reich, the Kiel mutiny broke out when the sailors of the High Seas Fleet refused to set out on a "death cruise" against the British Navy.
+For the admirals who ordered the assault without the knowledge of the German government, it was an attempt to save their honour and that of the German Navy, with no regard as to whether they won or lost.
+Renouvin wrote that the mutiny forecast a social revolution which the elites feared more than they did their foreign enemies, and that as a result they had no reason to support a continuation of the war.

 Renouvin noted that such was the determination of German elites to salvage something out of the catastrophe of 1918 that the German officer corps, which had been a bastion of monarchism, turned against the monarchy with Wilhelm's generals ordering him to abdicate.
 The Allies had made it clear that they would not sign an armistice with him under any conditions.
-Rwnouvin wrote that "Wilson did not know Europe" by ignoring the wishes of the Allies and American public opinion, which did not want any halfway measures that might allow Germany to fight again.
+Renouvin wrote that "Wilson did not know Europe" by ignoring the wishes of the Allies and American public opinion, which did not want any halfway measures that might allow Germany to fight again.
 Renouvin argued that Wilson had no masterplan for the peace, improvised his diplomacy in response to events and vastly overrated his personal powers of persuasion when it came to dealing with both friends and foes.

 Renouvin maintained that the armistice of 11 November 1918 was a muddled affair on both sides.
 The Germans signed the armistice only to end a losing war and were prepared to resume the struggle if an opportune moment occurred.
 For exactly that reason, French and the British had insisted on an armistice so harsh that Germany could never resume the war.
 Renouvin stated that Wilson wanted the Germany to continue to exist as a state because as long as it remained, the Allies needed US assistance, which gave Wilson leverage in negotiating a peace that would be favourable to US interests.
 Renouvin argued that at the same time, Wilson did not want Germany to resume its quest for "world power status," which might one day threaten the United States and so Wilson was not the advocate of a generous peace towards Germany that English-speaking historians often liked to claim.